prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# How is the ZIL used?

- - ZPL will generally interact with the ZIL in two phases:

-    1. Log the operation(s) &ndash; via `zil_itx_assign`
+1. _Log the operation(s)_

    - Tells the ZIL the operation occurred

    - Only called when _new_ ZPL operations occur

-    2. Commit the operation(s)
+2. _Commit the operation(s)_

    - Causes the ZIL to write log record of operation to disk

    - Only called if sync write, or `sync=always`

 ---